symfony/symfony-docs/form/form_collections.rst

 So far, this works great, but this doesn't allow you to dynamically add new tags or delete existing tags.
-So, while editing existing tags will work great, your user can't actually add any new tags yet.
+So, while editing existing tags will work great, your users can't actually add any new tags yet.

 .. caution::

     In this article, you embed only one collection, but you are not limited to this.
-You can also embed nested collection as many levels down as you like.
+You can also embed nested collections as many levels down as you like.
 But if you use Xdebug in your development setup, you may receive a ``Maximum function nesting level of '100' reached, aborting!`` error.
     This is due to the ``xdebug.max_nesting_level`` PHP setting, which defaults